Federal taxes: Offers in compromise

 The next step is to see if a compromise will work.
 The most common reason the IRS will discuss a compromise with you is if there is some doubt as to the collectability of the full amount you owe.
 Your burden is to demonstrate to the IRS that your resources are limited and therefore you cannot possibly pay the full amount owed in a reasonable period.
 For the IRS, a bird in the hand is worth two in the bush.

 The IRS requires an extensive amount of information from you to convince it that you fit the bill.
-It will require information regarding your income, expenses and assets from both you personally (and your spouse even if he or she does not owe the taxes) and any businesses in which you may be involve.
+It will require information regarding your income, expenses and assets from both you personally (and your spouse even if he or she does not owe the taxes) and any businesses in which you may be involved.
 You are requesting a favor from the IRS, so it insists that you make the request its way.
 You cannot just throw information at the problem.
 The information must be presented in a manner which is convincing to the IRS.

 Once the information is analyzed, a proper offer can be made if the taxpayer is eligible.
 If any flaws exist that could allow the agent to reject your application, the application is returned.
 The fees and deposit are not returned, however, but instead applied to your outstanding balance.
 This is not a desired result after such an extensive effort.
 The consideration process can take the IRS at least 6 to 9 months.
 The statute limiting the IRS’s ability to collect the tax is paused during this consideration.
 Thus, if the application is rejected, the IRS has more time to collect from you in its more traditional ways.